 One of the most special experiences you can have in Lapland is sleeping in a Nordic ice hotel or glass igloo.
 Picture cosying up under thick blankets surrounded by snow sculptures carved by hand.
 Or imagine gazing through domed windows that frame the northern lights dancing above you.

-Visit the ICEHOTEL outside Kiruna, Swedish Lapland, to sleep in an ice room with astonishing sculptures that are like works of art.
+Visit the ICEHOTEL outside Kiruna, Swedish Lapland, to sleep in an ice room surrounded by astonishing sculptures.
 Or you could stay at the SnowCastle in Kemi, Finnish Lapland, for a fairytale experience in a fortress hewn from snow and ice.

-- Stay in the coolest Nordic accommodation with these ice hotel and glass igloo packages
+- Stay in the coolest Nordic accommodation on these ice hotel and glass igloo packages

 Good to know